Connect with others who understand.

 Overview

-Depakene should be taken as prescribed.
-Depakene comes in capsule form.
+Depakene was taken as prescribed.
+Depakene came in capsule form.

 Side effects